DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 * The primary key of the newly created/ edited record
 * The import state of the newly created/ edited record

-The `Navigate` command allows to jump to the designated screen and to pass parameters.
+The `Navigate` command allows to jump to the designated screen and to pass local parameters.
+This is important as we don't want to use global variables!
 Set the `OnSelect` property of the button to the following expression:

 ```
 Navigate(